 A scientist-in-training will spend 10 or more years with a small number of formal advisors learning how to be a scientist.
 It is shocking how little pre-work most PhD students and postdocs do to ensure the advisors they choose will be ones that help them succeed after the training period.
-While there are many aspects to choosing the right labs (see my webinar on this topic), for this second entry in the “Mentoring for Scientists Series”, let’s focus on how to choose an advisor/principal investigator (PI) that will also serve as a good mentor.
+While there are many aspects to choosing the right labs (see my webinar (updated link from 2020) on this topic), for this second entry in the “Mentoring for Scientists Series”, let’s focus on how to choose an advisor/principal investigator (PI) that will also serve as a good mentor.
 To read more about what makes a good mentor, see the previous post in this series.

 Different types of mentors for grad school vs. postdoc

 Choosing an advisor to complete a successful PhD is different from choosing a lab for postdoctoral work.
 However, selecting a lab with a PI who is a good mentor is important in both cases.
 As a PhD student you need to learn how to be a scientist.
 Your PI should be the kind of mentor that will teach you how to: interpret data, solve research problems, develop general technical proficiency, communicate your work, maintain ethical standards and interact professionally with other scientists.
 The specific research area is not as important as choosing a supportive, positive role model.